dburles/mystical/readme.md

 // getServerStyles returns an object containing two properties:
 //
 // - `identifiers` – A list of unique hash values to hydrate the client.
-// - `css` – The generated styles to insert into the `style` element on the server. const { identifiers, css } = cache.getServerStyles();
+// - `css` – An object containing the generated styles to insert into `style` elements on the server. const { identifiers, css } = cache.getServerStyles();

 // Add the style tag to your server rendered markup: